boisgera/MEDIANE/README.md

 Learn by doing: into Jupyter notebooks:

-  - [How Hard Is It to Generate a 10X Return on an Investment?] -- Better Everyday blog, by Rob Go.
+  - [How Hard Is It to Generate a 10X Return on an Investment?]
+    ("Better Everyday" blog, by Rob Go).

   - [Python Imaging Library tutorial]